-Download the official KY DMV driver's manual PDF or view onlineDownload PDF
+Download the official KY KSP driver's manual PDF or view onlineDownload PDF

 Instead, the Kentucky State Police has opted to include safety information on motorcycles, mopeds, trail bikes and all-terrain vehicles (ATVs) in the Kentucky Drivers Manual.
 This Manual is also available for free PDF download from the State Police website.

 Learners are also encouraged to seek out other learning resources from the Motorcycle Safety Foundation, the Marshfield Clinic Research Foundation and the NHTSA (National Highway Traffic Safety Administration).
 Many of these resources are also available online.

 In Kentucky, applicants for a motorcycle permit must be at least 18 years of age and have a valid operator’s license.
 Those who are under 18 years old are required to have their parent or guardian sign their Driver License Application.

 According to Kentucky traffic law, motorcycles enjoy the same rights and privileges as other vehicles.
 Traffic laws and regulations that apply to passenger cars apply to motorcycle operators as well.
 Motorcycles should have a full lane width, in order to maneuver safely.
 Unfortunately, they are often hidden in a vehicle’s blind spot, or missed because they are small and can be difficult to see.
 In fact, approximately half of all motorcycle crashes involve another vehicle.
 For this reason, motorists are reminded to check their mirrors and blind spots, especially before entering or leaving a lane, or at intersections.